 Nigerian graduates need to develop their professional manners and attitudes at work.

-I have heard of a Big 4 secondee from Nigeria to the UK office using the phone to make private international calls to Nigeria and talking loudly in the office while doing it.
+Big 4 secondee from Nigeria to the UK office using the phone to make private international calls to Nigeria and talking loudly in the office while doing it.

 The office is not your home and a place to play.